Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof. ...

 Examines the premise that the state is justified as a means to promote or even coerce morality, the role of attaining liberty and the historical roots of "church and state"

 In a fascinating study of the early relationship between church and state, Hugo Rahner ... makes the following observation ...: "... most frequently it has been the state which picked the quarrel with the Church, and as a result it was the Church that had to defend herself in a life and death struggle to maintain her freedom to fulfill her calling."
-Rahner goes on to observe that part of what led to the confusion ... was "the ancient Italic concept of the head of state as the 'supreme Priest,' 'king of the sacrifices,' ...
+Rahner goes on to observe that part of what led to the confusion ... was "the ancient Italic concept of the head of state as the 'supreme Priest,' ...
 [The Roman state] stubbornly insisted on treating religion as an exclusively political factor."

 Religion and the Constitution, by Thomas Sowell, 28 Jun 2002